Data-Driven-Brain-Stimulation/ALFA-toolbox/README.md

 # Amsterdam Local Field Potential Analysis (ALFA) toolbox
 The ALFA toolbox is a MATLAB tool developed for the extraction, processing, restructuring and visualization of data from JSON files containing local field potential data recorded by the Medtronic PerceptTM neurostimulator.

+This is an open research tool that is not intended for clinical purposes.

 ## About
 ### Developed by:
 * B.J.
 (Bart) Keulen     -   Amsterdam UMC, Amsterdam, The Netherlands